What is International School Grounds Month?

 There is no right or wrong way to take part.
-You could take academic lessons into your grounds, promote play outside, camp out in your schoolyard or invite parents to the school to watch a play outdoors—whatever works best for your school.
+Go out into your school grounds during the month of May and use them as you'd like.
+Consider taking academic lessons into your grounds, promoting play outside, camping out in your schoolyard or inviting parents to the school to watch a play outdoors—whatever works best for your school.

-After you have participated in International School Grounds Month in May, please share your adventures with us by registering your school and telling us your story, using the form to the right.
+After you have participated in International School Grounds Month in May, please click here to share your school ground adventures with us by registering your school and telling us your story.
 We are very interested in hearing from you!
 Following the event, we will share many of the activity reports we receive by posting them on our blog and social networks.
+Thank you!

 Click on the book covers below to download these free publications!